litui/github-action-ssh-docker-compose/README.md

         use_stack: 'true'
 ```

-# Down deploy (Docker-compose down)
+# Down deploy (Docker compose down)
-If you need to run a docker-compose down to do a clean rollback.
+If you need to run a docker compose down to do a clean rollback.
 Only one down of the
 services will be executed To do that just set `docker_compose_down` input to `"true"`:
 ```
 name: Deploy